ifydevops23/Application_Architecture/3-TIER ARCHITECTURE/README.md

 ```

-##WEBSERVER PREP <br>
+**STEP 5 - WEB SERVER PREP**<br>

-- Install MySQL client and test that you can connect from your Web Server to your DB server by using mysql-client <br>
+Install MySQL client and test that you can connect from your Web Server to your DB server by using mysql-client <br>
 `sudo yum install mysql`

-- Now edit mysql configuration file by typing <br>
+Now edit mysql configuration file by typing <br>
-`sudo nano /etc/my.cnf`<br>
+`sudo vi /etc/my.cnf`<br>
-Add the following at the end of the file.
+Add the following at the end of the file. <br>
 ```
 [mysqld]
 bind-address=0.0.0.0
 ```

-- Now, restart mysqld service using
+Now, restart mysqld service using <br>
 `sudo systemctl restart mysqld`
-- Change permissions and configuration so Apache could use WordPress: <br>
+Change permissions and configuration so Apache could use WordPress: <br>

 `sudo chown -R apache:apache /var/www/html/wordpress` <br>

-Enable TCP port 80 in Inbound Rules configuration for your Web Server EC2 (enable from everywhere 0.0.0.0/0 or from your workstation’s IP)
+Enable TCP port 80 in Inbound Rules configuration for your Web Server EC2 (enable from everywhere 0.0.0.0/0 or from your workstation’s IP)<br>

 On the web server, edit wordpress configuration file.<br>

 `cd /var/www/html/wordpress`<br>

- `sudo nano wp-config.php`
+ `sudo vi wp-config.php`

-{Insert webserver private IP as db host}
+**_Insert Database PRIVATE IP as DATABASE host_**

-- Disable the default page of apache so that you can view the wordpress on the internet.
+Disable the default page of apache so that you can view the wordpress on the internet.
 ```
 sudo mv /etc/httpd/conf.d/welcome.conf /etc/httpd/conf.d/welcome.conf_backup
 ```

-- Restart httpd.
+Restart httpd. <br>

 `sudo systemctl restart httpd`

 Verify if you can successfully execute SHOW DATABASES; command and see a list of existing databases. <br>
-`sudo mysql -u admin -p -h <DB-Server-Private-IP-address>
+`sudo mysql -u <user-name> -p -h <DB-Server-Private-IP-address>`